Exponential Families#

 \[\begin{align*} \nabla A[\hat{\eta}_{\mathsf{MLE}}] &= \bbE[t(Y); \hat{\eta}_{\mathsf{MLE}}] = \frac{1}{n} \sum_{i=1}^n t(y_i). \end{align*}\]

-When \(\nabla A\) is invertible, the MLE is unique.
-Regardless, maximum likelihood estimation amounts to matching empirical means of the sufficient statistics to corresponding natural parameters.
+Even if \(\nabla A\) is not invertible, maximum likelihood estimation amounts to matching empirical means of the sufficient statistics to corresponding natural parameters.

 Asymptotic normality#